 Jennifer Smith is a National Board Certified Teacher with 18 years of experience.
 She teaches middle-school courses for Illinois Virtual Schools and Academy.
 Ms. Smith holds master’s degrees in English, Elementary Education, and Teacher Leadership.
 Her accomplishments include receiving the Association of American Chemistry Teachers Middle School Teacher of the Year award and the Golden Apple Teacher of Distinction award, and she was named a PBS Digital Innovator.
 Ms. Smith is a lifelong learner who strives to continually improve her teaching practice.

-The film “Juneteenth” will debut online on Feb.
-28 and the lesson plans will be available in April.
+* Update May 2023: The film “Juneteenth” debuted online on Feb.
+28 and the lesson plans are now available.